Can my child have the Hib/MenC jab with the MMR and pneumococcal jabs?

 My child had 1 dose of MMR and still caught measles.
 Why did the vaccine not work?

-That's why children need a second dose.
-After a second dose, 9 in 10 of those who did not respond to the first dose will be protected, so the second dose boosts protection to almost 100%.
+That's why children need a 2nd dose.
+After a 2nd dose, those who did not respond to the 1st dose should be protected, so the 2nd dose boosts the number of children protected to almost 100%.

 Should MMR vaccination be speeded up when there's a measles outbreak?

-To get the best protection, children should be vaccinated with the MMR vaccine at the scheduled times, between 12 and 13 months of age and again at 3 years, 4 months.
+To get the best protection, children should be vaccinated with the MMR vaccine at the scheduled times, at 1 year of age (on or after the 1st birthday) and again at 3 years 4 months.

-In areas where there are measles outbreaks, the gap between doses can be reduced so the children who did not respond to the first dose are protected with the second more quickly.
+In areas where there are measles outbreaks, it may be recommended that the gap between doses is reduced so the children who did not respond to the 1st dose are protected by the 2nd more quickly.

 Page last reviewed: 13 July 2018